Rudloff/exodus-fdroid/README.md

 sudo apt install python3-lxml python3-pyasn1 python3-cryptography python3-future gplaycli
 ```

+You also need to install `dexdump` or the list of trackers will always be empty.

 ## Usage

 You need to pass the ID of the F-Droid app you want to scan: